-- Engineering controls must be effective to ensure that exposure to Zinc Bromide does not occur. - NIOSH has established new testing and certification requirements for negative pressure, air purifying, particulate filter and filtering facepiece respirators.
+- For field applications check with your supervisor and your safety equipment supplier regarding the appropriate respiratory equipment. - NIOSH has established new testing and certification requirements for negative pressure, air purifying, particulate filter and filtering facepiece respirators.
 The filter classifications of dust/mist/fume, paint spray or pesticide prefilters, and filters for radon daughters, have been replaced with the N, R, and P series.
 Each series has three levels of filtering efficiency: 95%, 99%, and 99.9%.
-Check with your safety equipment supplier or your respirator manufacturer to determine which respirator is appropriate for your facility. - If while wearing a filter, cartridge or canister respirator, you can smell, taste, or otherwise detect Zinc Bromide, or in the case of a full facepiece respirator you experience eye irritation, leave the area immediately.
+Check with your safety equipment supplier or your respirator manufacturer to determine which respirator is appropriate for your facility.

+If while wearing a filter or cartridge respirator you can smell, taste, or otherwise detect Phenylthiourea, or if while wearing particulate filters abnormal resistance to breathing is experienced, or eye irritation occurs while wearing a full facepiece respirator, leave the area immediately.
 Check to make sure the respirator-to-face seal is still good.
-If it is, replace the filter, cartridge, or canister.
+If it is, replace the filter or cartridge.
 If the seal is no longer good, you may need a new respirator.

 - Be sure to consider all potential exposures in your workplace.
-You may need a combination of filters, prefilters, cartridges, or canisters to protect against different forms of a chemical (such as vapor and mist) or against a mixture of chemicals. - Where the potential for high exposure exists, use a MSHA/NIOSH approved supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode.
+You may need a combination of filters, prefilters or cartridges to protect against different forms of a chemical (such as vapor and mist) or against a mixture of chemicals. - Where the potential for high exposure exists, use a MSHA/NIOSH approved supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode.
 For increased protection use in combination with an auxiliary self-contained breathing apparatus operated in a pressure-demand or other positive-pressure mode.

-OUESTIONS AND ANSWERS
+QUESTIONS AND ANSWERS

 - Q: If I have acute health effects, will I later get chronic health effects? - A: Not always.
-Most chronic (long-term) effects result from repeated exposures to a chemical. - Q: Can I get long-term effects without ever having short-term effects? - A: Yes, because long-term effects can occur from repeated exposures to a chemical at levels not high enough to make you immediately sick. - Q: What are my chances of getting sick when I have been exposed to chemicals? - A: The likelihood of becoming sick from chemicals is increased as the amount of exposure increases.
+Most chronic (long-term) effects result from repeated exposures to a chemical. - Q: Can I get long-term effects without ever having shortterm effects? - A: Yes, because long-term effects can occur from repeated exposures to a chemical at levels not high enough to make you immediately sick. - Q: What are my chances of getting sick when I have been exposed to chemicals? - A: The likelihood of becoming sick from chemicals is increased as the amount of exposure increases.
 This is determined by the length of time and the amount of material to which someone is exposed. - Q: When are higher exposures more likely? - A: Conditions which increase risk of exposure include dust releasing operations (grinding, mixing, blasting, dumping, etc.), other physical and mechanical processes (heating, pouring, spraying, spills and evaporation from large surface areas such as open containers), and "confined space" exposures (working inside vats, reactors, boilers, small rooms, etc.). - Q: Is the risk of getting sick higher for workers than for community residents? - A: Yes.
 Exposures in the community, except possibly in cases of fires or spills, are usually much lower than those found in the workplace.
 However, people in the community may be exposed to contaminated water as well as to chemicals in the air over long periods.
 This may be a problem for children or people who are already ill.